axeluhl/sailing-analytics/configuration/aws-automation/README_en.txt

 lib/utils.sh:
 Functions for the output of colored messages, logging and sourcing of remaining bash files

-lib/variables_aws.sh:
-Default values for variables

 1.2 Scenarios

 Scenarios are encapsulated execution units that are orchestrated by AWS and instance-specific functions to automate a specific use case.

 Scenarios include the following functions: